tensor-state-action-spaces/tensor-state-action-env/README.md

 | an opponent is right next to the agent with the ball (touch)      | fail, terminate          | -1     |
 | pass to a teammate in the same column or row without interception | successful pass, proceed | 0      |
 | agent with the ball moves without being touched                   | proceed                  | 0      |

+The second table describes the outcomes and rewards for a single agent in the team:

 | Condition                                          | Result                              | Reward |
 |----------------------------------------------------|:-----------------------------------:|:------:|